knpuniversity/symfony/knpu/ep5-forms/changing-validation-messages.md

 ## Enabling the Translator

 First, in case you don't already have it enabled, open up `app/config/config.yml`.
-Activate the `translator` service but uncommenting out the `translator` key under `framework`.
+Activate the `translator` service by uncommenting out the `translator` key under `framework`.

 Refresh this page and watch the web debug toolbar.
 Suddenly, there's an extra icon